PriceRuth/South_Australia_Crime_Report/README.md

 * Adelaide has the highest offence count in all suburbs/areas.
 * From 2022-2023, there are 6075 offences count against property in Adelaide and 1762 offences against the person.
-* Theft and Related Offences is the top offences against property in Adelaide.
+* Theft and Related Offences is the top offence against property in Adelaide.
 * Acts Intended to Cause Injusry is the top offence againts the person in Adelaide.
 * An increase of about 3921 cases of offences against property in 2023 from 2022.